spring-json5/spring-boot-starter-json5/readme.md

 ![License](https://img.shields.io/badge/license-MIT-greeb.svg) ![Version](https://img.shields.io/maven-central/v/io.github.spring-json5/spring-boot-starter-json5)

-A **Spring Boot Starter** for adding [JSON5](https://json5.org/) support to your Spring Boot project.
+Adding [JSON5](https://json5.org/) support to your spring boot project.

 ✨ No additional dependencies are used in the project.
-Only spring boot is used as a dependency.
+Only spring-boot-starter-web is used as a dependency.

 ---